shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

  2. Spawn another process/thread to handle it the way you want
  3. Answer an acknowledging 200 immediately

-Factors that may contribute.
+Factors that may contribute to poor performance include:
 - A poorly configured or under-resourced Webhook consumer endpoint
 - Delays in processing the delivery before sending a response

 #### Bursts

-if your ShotGrid site is being throttled as a result of short bursts of heavy activity, it will return to normal throughput once the burst of event activity has subsided.
-Our performance indicators will provide insight into which of your configured endpoints are not performing well.
+If your {% include product %} site is being throttled as a result of short bursts of heavy activity, it will return to normal throughput once the burst of event activity has subsided.
+The [performance indicators](#performance) will provide insight into which of your configured endpoints are not performing well.

 #### Webhooks and geographic considerations

-The ShotGrid Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
-Optimization for delivery times may be possible when setting up your site in a location that is remote from this region.
+The default {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
+Optimization for delivery times may be possible when configuring your site to a location that is remote from this region.

 #### Status codes